 USA Ultimate takes event quality and safety very seriously.
-USAU staff and the USAU Medical Advisory Committee regularly review our event guidelines to ensure that event safety requirements for all USAU official and sanctioned events continue to meet or exceed national standards.
-Review our Event Safety Standards at usaultimate.org/safety.
-Additionally, all USAU official and sanctioned events are covered by our insurance policies.
+USAU staff and the USAU Medical Advisory Committee regularly review our event guidelines to ensure event safety requirements for all USAU official and sanctioned events continue to meet or exceed national standards.
+Additionally, all USAU official and sanctioned events are covered by our liability and participant accident insurance policies.
+You can find out more at usaultimate.org/athlete-safety.